keu/docs/software_versioned_docs/version-0.23/workspace-permissions.md

 #### View Workspace Users

-To view roles within a Workspace via the Astronomer UI, navigate to **Workspace** > **Users**.
+To view roles within a Workspace via the Software UI, navigate to **Workspace** > **Users**.
 All Workspace users have access to this view and can see the roles of other users.

 ![View Workspace Users](https://assets2.astronomer.io/main/docs/astronomer-ui/view-workspace-users.png)

-To list Workspace users via the Astronomer CLI, run:
+To list Workspace users via the Astronomer Software CLI, run:

 ```bash
 astro workspace user list